Museum of Science and Industry (Chicago): Special exhibitions

 Yearly, from late November to early January, the museum hosts its Christmas Around the World and Holidays of Light exhibitions, featuring Christmas trees from different cultures from around the world and displays about various other cultural holiday celebrations.
-Started in 1942 with just one tree to honor soldiers fighting in World War Two, the tradition spawned into more than 50 trees.
+Started in 1942 with just one tree to honor soldiers fighting in World War Two, the tradition expanded into more than 50 trees.